All Episodes

 Good try, sir.

-Half and a half out is good because you can actually learn how to go all the way with it.
+But the half and a half out is good because you can actually learn how to go all the way with this.

 That's right.